Wander Franco Player Props: Rays vs. Guardians

-On Saturday, Wander Franco (hitting .425 in his past 10 games) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 4:10 PM ET.
+On Sunday, Wander Franco (hitting .415 in his past 10 games) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 1:40 PM ET.

 Wander Franco Game Info & Props vs. the Guardians